pandyah5/Algorithm_ToolBox/README.md

     - Open addressing sensitive to load factor. (alpha < 1)

 ### Search algorithms
+> This section is inspired from the content taught to me by Prof. Bahar Ameri from the University of Toronto, Canada.

 In a graph or grid setting, we rely on certain on certain search algorithms to find a solution.
 Before we discuss the algorithms, we need to be familiar with the following terminologies.

 - Completeness: Will the search always find a solution if a solution exists?
 - Optimality: Will the search always find the least cost solution? (when actions have costs)
 - Time complexity: What is the maximum number of nodes that can be expanded or generated?